< | Help Index | >

 Learning A Keypad File Automatically

-The Mistral was designed to make defining a new Keypad File fast and easy.
-First create a new file as described above.
-Connect a known good Keypad to the pod and click on the Learn Keypad File tool button (it looks like a magic wand).
-After confirming that you have a Keypad attached the system will automatically begin learning, looking first for permanent connections and LED's.
-The right LED on the front panel of the pod will turn red while this scan is being done.
-If any LED's are found you will be asked to confirm the LED is lit by clicking on a gray LED item in the Keypad File's window.
+Click on the Learn Keypad File tool button (it looks like a magic wand) to begin learning the keypad.
+After confirming that you have a Keypad attached the system will automatically begin learning, looking first for permanent connections and LEDs.
+The LED on the front panel will flash red (or the right LED will turn red if there are two LEDs on the panel) while this scan is being done.
+If any LEDs are found you will be asked to confirm the LED is lit by clicking on a gray LED item in the Keypad File's window.
+Tip: Create LEDs manually before you begin learning so you can place them where you want.
+Then just click on the item that matches the one the Mistral has illuminated.

-While learning, the system will automatically add items for any permanent connections, LED's or switches it finds if no unused items are available.
+While learning, the system will automatically add items for any permanent connections, LEDs or switches it finds if no unused items are available.
 You may add items before learning (see below) or "re-learn" a Keypad File that has already been learned.
 Tip: You can set the size of items that will be added automatically.
 See Defining A Keypad File Manually below to find out how to set item sizes.

 At any time during the learning process you can move items around by clicking and dragging them or using the arrow keys.
 You can also edit an item's properties by clicking on the item and changing the information in the properties box (see Item Properties below for more information).